 'Koala' is thought to mean 'no drink' in the Aboriginal language, although there are many different languages spoken by Aboriginal people throughout the country.
 The name for Koala appears in diverse forms in the written accounts of early settlers as cullewine, koolewong, colo, colah, koolah, kaola, Koala, karbor, boorabee, and goribun.

 As the new colony progressed, the clearing of forests for farmland began, and with it the beginning of the loss of habitat to the native animals.
 European settlers identified the Koala as a source of fur to trade, and in the ensuing years up until the 1930's, millions of Koalas were shot for their pelts.

 From Bill Phillips: 'The little Australians we'd all hate to lose'

-By 1924 Koalas were extinct in South Australia, severely depleted in New South Wales, and estimates for Victoria go as low as 500 animals.
+By 1924 Koalas were extinct in South Australia, severely depleted in New South Wales, and estimates for Victoria were as low as 500 animals.
 At this time, the focus of the fur trade moved north to Queensland.
 In 1919 the Qld Government announced a six month open season on Koalas, and in that period alone, 1 million Koalas were killed.
 Although the season officially remained closed until 1927, when the season re-opened, over 800,000 were slaughtered in just over 1 month.
 Public outrage at the slaughter forced governments in all states to declare the Koala a 'Protected Species' by the late 1930's.
 However, no such laws were brought in to protect the gum trees upon which Koalas rely for their food and shelter.
-Except for some recently implemented laws in NSW, this remains the case throughout the Koala's range.
+This remains the case throughout the Koala's range.